Leaderboard

 3 points

-https://www.houstonchronicle.com/news/education/article/Rice-University-is-building-nine-outdoor-15407618.php Rice University plans to take some fall courses outdoors amid the COVID-19 pandemic and will build nine structures on campus to help maintain social distancing guidelines.
+12. https://www.houstonchronicle.com/news/education/article/Rice-University-is-building-nine-outdoor-15407618.php Rice University plans to take some fall courses outdoors amid the COVID-19 pandemic and will build nine structures on campus to help maintain social distancing guidelines.
 Kevin Kirby, Rice’s vice president for administration and chair of its Crisis Management Advisory Committee, said in a release that as the college maps out the maximum number of people for every space on campus, it plans to construct nine outdoor spaces to use for in-person instruction, lectures and activities.
 Rice has purchased four temporary 50 by 90-foot structures that will hold 50 students and an instructor in an outdoor space.
 The structures, to be hosted on the open field next to university’s Hanzen College, will have light, cooling, heat and ventilation, and will have audiovisual capabilities, he wrote.
 Kirby noted that they are also designed to withstand hurricane winds.
 The spaces, which will be available before classes begin this fall, will be used for instruction throughout the day, academic lectures in the late afternoon, and for student meeting and study spaces in the evening.
 Additionally, Rice will host five 40 by 60-foot open-sided tents adjacent to its academic buildings and will purchase portable camping-style chairs for students to use outdoors.
 Kirby said Rice administration will also ask students who have portable chairs to bring them to campus.
 How the tents will be used has yet to be determined, Kirby said.
-None of the structures have been built yet. brittany.britto@chron.com3 points
+None of the structures have been built yet. brittany.britto@chron.com

-Phase II scope of work https://www.tdlr.texas.gov/TABS/Search/Project/TABS20200118123 points
+13. Phase II scope of work https://www.tdlr.texas.gov/TABS/Search/Project/TABS2020011812

-I'm old.
+15. I'm old.
 I went to college before the amenity race took off.
 My freshman year all-male dorm had cinder block walls.
 Pretty sure they just used a firehose to wash the joint when Spring term was over.
 Sophomore dorm wasn't much better but there were coed bathrooms.
 Junior year I "won" a lottery and got a newer dorm (from the 70s) that had bedroom suites.
 Two doubles and two singles that shared a bathroom and a common room that had one couch and a table.
-That was considered luxury.3 points
+That was considered luxury.

 2 points